zhangjiacheng/zhangjiacheng.github.io/_posts/2023-09-11-CampaignMemberStatusTrucking.md

 </div>

 ## What is Campaign Member Status
 Leads and Contacts can be added as Campaign Members who will participate  the Campaign.
-And in Salesforce there is a field 'Status' to track the engagement of the Campaign, say the Campaign member status set to 'Accepted' or 'Attended' for a Webinar Campaign.
+And in Salesforce there is a field 'Status' in CampaignMember Object to track the engagement of the Campaign, say the Campaign member status set to 'Accepted' or 'Attended' for a Webinar Campaign.

 - The default options of the Campaign Member Status are:
    - Sent
    - Received
    - Responsed
-- Salesforce provides the `Campaign Member Statuses` standard related list (can be dragged to the page layout if you want to use it) to add or edit the Status options.
+- Salesforce provides the `Campaign Member Statuses` standard related list (can be dragged to the page layout if you want to use it. <b>Important: Campaign Member Status options are determined by individual Campaign, not by the picklist values of the Status field.
+So we should always use the `Campaign Member Statuses` to maintain the Status Options.</b>) to add or edit the Status options.

 ## Why tracking Campaign Member Status